tytydraco/yessleep/out/All_I_Ever_Wanted_To_Be_Was_A_Writer_Part_3.md

 “Hey kid, the call dropped!
 Sorry about that, let me know when you can talk again.”

 That’s what I figured.
 There was truly no aspect of my life that Dieter couldn’t seem to infect.
-I put out my cigarette and opened a window to force the haze out of the room and me.
-There was one way to rid myself of Dieter.
+I put out my cigarette and opened a window to force the haze out of the room.
+There was only one way to rid myself of Dieter.
 This ending had to be perfect.
 Maybe not a perfect ending for the readers but a perfect ending for me.

 Dieter had to end.
 My fingers began gliding over the laptop keys; crafting something beautiful.
 Hours began flying by once again and I was entranced.
 Suddenly, a sharp knock echoed from the front door, I attempted to ignore it but it rang out sharper a second time.
-A small grumble escaped my mouth and I went to check who it was.
+A small grumble escaped my throat and I went to check who it was.

 The door swung open and my eyes landed on Maddy standing there with a small suitcase behind her.
 Her eyes were red and puffy, her expression was pained.
 It broke my heart to see her in this state and my eyes fell towards the suitcase.
 “You don’t need to do this.”